CopernicaMarketingSoftware/Documentation/Mailerq/4.4/smtp-server.md

 file variable.
 This variable can be set to a comma separated list holding the possible values "local" and "nonlocal".
-If you set it to "local", the authentication-results header will only be added to incoming emails that were sent to a local email address.
+If you set it to "local", the authentication-results header will only be added to incoming emails that were sent to a Local Email Address.
 The "nonlocal" value does exactly the opposite.

 The DKIM, DMARC and SPF checks are all performed by MailerQ ifself.
 MailerQ has its own embedded algorithms to test whether incoming messages are valid.
 In